You can say "yes!" to a Cape Cod family vacation this summer, no matter how tight your budget might be.

 Believe it or not, you can actually cut another $45 off your lodging costs, if you have a self-contained camper that's equipped to travel oversand.
 Find out more, here.

-Best wishes for a wonderful time on your Cape Cod family vacation!
+Best wishes for a wonderful Cape Cod family vacation!